-The fist start will take several seconds to generate the required keys and certificates, to download initial policies from the root server, and will then start the services.
+The fist start will take several seconds to generate the required keys and certificates, to download initial policies from the Rudder server, and will then start the services.

 It is currently not possible to modify the ports used by the container.